kuil09/Execution-Journal-MCP/README.md

-# Tool Execution Planning (Ledger-first)
+# Execution Journal

-An MCP server that helps AI coordinate sequential tool calls and keep a ledger of decisions and actions.
-The system does not execute rollbacks; it provides a durable memo pad.
+An MCP server that helps AI coordinate sequential tool calls and keep a journal of decisions and actions.
+The system does not execute rollbacks; it provides a durable record of execution workflows.

 ## What This System Actually Does